rasbt/pattern_classification/resources/data_glossary.md

 #### Correlation analysis - Kendall
 [[back to top](#table-of-contents)]

-Similar to the [Pearson correlation coefficient](#correlation-analysis-pearson), Kendall's tau measures the degree of a monotone relationship between variables, and like [Spearman's rho](#correlation-analysis-spearman), it calculates the dependence between ranked variables, which makes is feasible for non-normal distributed data.
+Similar to the [Pearson correlation coefficient](#correlation-analysis-pearson), Kendall's tau measures the degree of a monotone relationship between variables, and like [Spearman's rho](#correlation-analysis-spearman), it calculates the dependence between ranked variables, which makes it feasible for non-normal distributed data.
 Kendall tau can be calculated for continuous as well as ordinal data.
 Roughly speaking, Kendall's tau distinguishes itself from Spearman's rho by stronger penalization of non-sequential (in context of the ranked variables) dislocations.

 <br>
 <br>